Hares27/Uploadtracker/Readme.md

 # Uploader

 This application built using nodejs core library [net](https://nodejs.org/docs/latest/api/net.html) and comes with the functionalities tracking the progress of file uploaded and storing the file with respective name in server side.
+In this application client and server are communicating using [sockets](https://nodejs.org/docs/latest/api/net.html#class-netsocket) to upload file and tracking the file uploading progress.

 ## Requirements

 - [Node](https://nodejs.org/en) should be installed on you local machine
-- Knowledge on how [events](https://nodejs.org/docs/latest/api/events.html) and [sockets](https://nodejs.org/docs/latest/api/net.html#class-netsocket) work in Nodejs.

 ## Getting Started